storefront-foundation/salesforce-commerce-cloud-connector/README.md

   // ...
 More code
 ```

-Change this line to use the `salesforce-commerce-cloud-connector` as shown below:
+Change this line to use the `react-storefront-salesforce-commerce-cloud-connector` as shown below:

 ```
 module.exports = withReactStorefront({

   // ...
 Some code

-  connector: 'salesforce-commerce-cloud-connector',
+  connector: 'react-storefront-salesforce-commerce-cloud-connector',

   // ...
 More code
 ```